glmdgrielson/words/atlas/etcetera.md

       more, and for now I'll have to settle for a similar "quiet you" answer that Pratchett used when beginning Discworld: "you can't map a sense of wonder."
+- How does time work?
+    * One of the things that make the _Atlas_ interesting to me as a setting is the way that it does things mostly removed from outside influence.
+This does mean that I'm not sure how to handle things like "days", "years", or anything much to do with the passage of time, given that, y'know, it's a space ship that's not orbiting a sun.

 # _Atlas_ story prompts